January 25-27, 2019

 Based on the audition recording, some students will be selected for a complimentary private lesson with UNCG string faculty members, scheduled as part of the Festival.

-The String Teachers Conference features clinics on topics including string pedagogy, instrument repair, and effective rehearsal techniques, presented by members of the UNCG Music faculty and guests.
+The String Teachers Conference features clinics on topics including string pedagogy, instrument repair, and effective rehearsal techniques, presented by Dr. Stephen Benham, Professor of Music Education at Duquesne University, and members of the UNCG music faculty.
 The fee for all participating string directors and private teachers is $65, which includes the festival fee, refreshments, and parking.
 Participants may earn 1.5 units of North Carolina Certificate Renewal Credit.
 The String Teachers Conference is a terrific opportunity to grow and develop as teachers and musicians under the guidance and inspiration of our outstanding clinicians.